nogibjj/IDS706_miniproject9_xk10/README.md

 Run `make lint` which runs `ruff check`:
 ![Screen Shot 2023-09-21 at 00 19 40](https://github.com/nogibjj/IDS706_individualproject1_xk10/assets/143849077/dedf538b-963c-4f53-9cec-0c884e17b57c)

-Run 'make format' which formats code with python black:
+Run `make format` which formats code with python black:
 ![Screen Shot 2023-09-21 at 00 21 08](https://github.com/nogibjj/IDS706_individualproject1_xk10/assets/143849077/136430a1-c602-4048-b0d0-438e3dbb7dfd)

 * `requirement.txt`: to specify the dependencies required to run the project (run 'make install')

 * `desc.ipynb`: a jupyternotebook with 1) cells that perform descriptive statistics using Pandas 2) tested by using nbval plugin for pytest

-* `lib.py' and `test_lib.py`: 'lib.py' shares the common code between the script and notebook, and 'test_lib.py' to test library
+* `lib.py` and `test_lib.py`: 'lib.py' shares the common code between the script and notebook, and 'test_lib.py' to test library

 * `script.py` and `test_scrip.py`: 'script.py' is a python script performing the descriptive statistic tasks using Pandas, and 'test_script' to test script